 - Challenged Classes: The VA will NOT pay for any class that is challenged.
 You must attend a class to receive payment for it.

-Required Prerequisites and Remedial Classes – The VA WILL pay for required prerequisites.
-They will also pay for remedial classes for which the student has been placed through assessment testing.
+- Required Prerequisites and Remedial Classes: The VA WILL pay for required prerequisites.

 If you don’t attend class, you are not entitled to benefits.
 If a student stops attending a class they must drop officially with the college and report the drop to the VA certifying official.
 This is a student responsibility – not ours.
 Federal law requires that students report any change in enrollment status, which might affect their VA education benefits to the school and the VA.
-Your signature on the Request for Certification form shows acceptance of the responsibility to keep the VA certifying official informed of any change in student status.
+Your signature on the Enrollment Agreement each semester shows acceptance of the responsibility to keep the VA certifying official informed of any change in student status.

 When there is an overpayment, the VA will ask for repayment of the overpaid benefits.
 If you ignore the VA’s request, they can withhold future GI bill payments, disability payments, or depending upon the situation, they can take a student to court, charge interest, and they may take future tax return refunds, attach wages, put legal holds on property or deny home loans.

-The VA certifying official monitors student enrollment on a weekly basis via the computer and updated unit reports are sent to the VA.
-When adding or dropping classes, the student must report the drop or add directly to the VA certifying official.
+When adding or dropping classes, the student must report the drop or add directly to the Veterans Success Center.